janvimojidra/ecommerce-dashboard/README.md

 - Summary / Insights

 **How to Run:**
-1. Open `ecommerce_datafilter.ipynb` in Google Colab or Jupyter Notebook.
+1. Open `ecommerce_datafilter.ipynb` in Google Colab.
 2. Upload `sales_data.xlsx` if prompted.
 3. Run all cells to view the dashboard.